maxwolffe/maxwolffe.github.io/blog/_posts/2020-02-26-terraform-on-azure-getting-started.md

 2. **Understanding your topology (especially if it's multi-cloud) is difficult.**
    You can define your whole topology in terraform, and using a single `plan` command, determine whether your live infrastructure is the same as the infrastructure which is defined in code.
 3. **Topology and configurations drift between environments.**
    Keeping cloud infrastructure consistent in multiple environments (production and staging for example) is difficult if engineers are manually making changes using the provider portals.
-Terraform has tools to allow one to have different deployment sizes, such as a smaller deployment for staging than prodution, while keeping your deployment topology otherwise the same.
+Using Terraform, we can change our topology in one place and have it applied in all environmnets.
 4. **Others!** [Read more here](https://www.terraform.io/intro/index.html)

 # Diving In!
 Now that we've discussed why you might want to use Terraform, let's dive into provisioning our first resource.

 ## Pre-requisites
-In this section, we're going to get everything we need to run Terraform.
+There are a few pieces of software you'll need before you can start using Terraform.
 The below is tailored towards Mac users and assumes that you have [homebrew](https://brew.sh/) installed.

 1. [Install the Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest).
     ```